-Bags were packed, planes were probably even being fueled up, but just hours before the first flights under the new Singapore-Hong Kong travel bubble were due to depart, plans for the safe and quarantine free travel bubble were temporarily been shelved.
+Bags were packed, planes were probably being polished, but just days before the first flights under the newly attempted Singapore-Hong Kong “travel bubble” were due to depart, plans for the safe and quarantine free travel bubble are being temporarily shelved.

 Bursting The Travel Bubble

-With relatively strong safety in both regions, Hong Kong and Singapore announced plans to reboot efforts for a reciprocal travel bubble in recent weeks, where visitors could once again enjoy leisure travel, without any major quarantine.
+With relatively strong safety in both regions, Hong Kong and Singapore announced plans to reboot efforts for a reciprocal travel bubble in recent weeks, where visitors could once again enjoy leisure travel, without any major quarantine on either side.

 With pent up demand, all the flights sold out for weeks, almost instantly.

-But sadly, as the first flights were due to depart on May 26th, 2021, won’t be going ahead as planned.
-The tough decision has been made to pause plans, amid recent worries with rising case counts in Hong Kong, according to SCMP.
+But sadly, the first flights due to depart on May 26th, 2021, won’t be going ahead as planned.
+The tough decision has been made to pause plans, amid recent worries with rising case counts in Singapore, according to SCMP.
 The city experienced five untraced cases, as of the time of writing.

-Travelers can still move between the two, but would be required to quarantine under current, extremely strict rules until bubble plans resume.
+Travelers can still move between the two areas, but all visitors would be required to quarantine under current, extremely strict rules, until bubble plans resume.
 In other words – for leisure travelers, plans are on hold.
 For airlines keen to cash in on sold out flights once again, it’s yet another bump in a long and winding road to recovery.